 Solved!
 How Does a Home Equity Loan Work?

 Q: We have decided to renovate our home to make it into our dream house rather than move, but it will be a pricey renovation.
-Can we use the equity we’ve developed to cover that cost, and if so, how does a home equity loan work?
+Can we use the equity we’ve built to cover that cost, and if so, how does a home equity loan work?

 Home equity is the portion of your home you “own”—essentially, the amount of your mortgage you’ve paid off.

 When a buyer purchases a home, they don’t really “own” the home until they’ve paid off their mortgage.
 Presumably they put down some money as a down payment.
 When they sign their mortgage papers and take the key to their new house, they own exactly the percentage of the home reflected in the amount of money they put down—unless they default on their mortgage, in which case the bank will likely reclaim that down payment to cover its losses.
 As they pay down their mortgage each month, however, the percentage of their home that they have actually paid for will increase, slowly at first, and then faster as they advance through the years of mortgage payments and start paying more principal and less interest.
 Each payment buys them a little more of their home.

 The percentage of the home that has already been paid for is called equity.
 This is the pool of money that a home equity loan allows homeowners to borrow from.
 Sometimes referred to as a “second mortgage,” this kind of loan allows homeowners to borrow money against the portion of their home that they own.
 The remainder of the home is still owned by the lender of their “first” or primary mortgage.
 If the borrower defaults, the main mortgage will be paid off first, and the home equity loan will be paid off second.